leothewolf/iko/README.md

   + Capability to attach images with tickets embed
   + One ticket per user
   + Support role tagged on opening of ticket (Unless turned off from notification settings)
-  + Github inspired status system
+  + Git inspired status system

 <br>